 The deadline for the 2015 Finzi Scholarships has now passed.

 Find out more about Finzi Scholarship Awards

 The Finzi Trust is also collaborating with the Winston Churchill Memorial Trust to award up to two Travelling Fellowships for British citizens who are over the age of 18 and resident in the UK to undertake projects specifically involving music in education that bring benefits for others in the UK.
 For further details visit here.
-Deadline for this is 23 September 2014.
+The Deadline for the 2015 Fellowships has now passed.